sungwonida/100DaysOfML/Log.md

 ## Day 26 : Aug 1, 2018

 **Today's Progress** : Played around Keras Callbacks.
-With adding some LambdaCallback and custom callbacks I could able to see some logs gives me confidence that the model load/save works properly.
+With adding some LambdaCallback and custom callbacks I could able to see some logs give me confidence that the model load/save works properly.

 **Thoughts** : Keras Callbacks is interesting!
 Though I should get wet more on Tensorflow itself to be able to implement more useful custom callbacks.